-A counterculture developed in the United States in late 1960s.
-This movement lasted from approximately 1964 to 1972, and it coincided with America's involvement in Vietnam.
-A counterculture is the rejection of conventional social norms—in this case the norms of the 1950s.
-The counterculture youth rejected the cultural standards of their parents, specifically racial segregation and initial widespread support for the Vietnam War.
+A counterculture developed in the United States in the late 1960s, lasting from approximately 1964 to 1972, and coinciding with America's involvement in Vietnam.
+It was characterized by the rejection of conventional social norms—in this case, the norms of the 1950s.
+The counterculture youth rejected the cultural standards of their parents, specifically regarding racial segregation and initial widespread support for the Vietnam War.